slowernews/wisdom-tldr/chapters/0_intro.md

 Hints:

-- Regrets of the dying: don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - Happiness is outside of your comfort zone.
 - We only stay happy, productive and inspired when we uncover our true personality.
 Focus on internal fulfillment not external success.
-- I’m a straight capitalist-meritocratist, entirely driven by gratitude.
-The richer you get the more expensive happiness becomes.
 - Busy people are happier.
-They don't have time to overthink.
+They don’t have time to overthink.
 - Amor fati.
 True wisdom comes from accepting fate.
 High expectations make you miserable, expectations nowadays are more and more triggered by the top of hierarchy being more exposed.
+- Regrets of the dying: don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.

 > *"Happy is he who learns to bear what he cannot change."
 -- Seneca [-004]*